Chester Zoo: Giant otters and penguins

-Secret World of the Okapi
+In early 2010, the zoo's California sea lions left the collection.
+During this time, the pool was converted to house a new species to the zoo.
+The giant otters went on show for the first time on 26 March 2010.
+The zoo bred their first pups in 2013.
+On April 13 2026 Triplets were born.

-Formerly the camel house, this enclosure adjoining the giraffe house was remodelled in 2006 to house okapis.
-Initially two males were kept: Dicky arrived from Marwell Wildlife in 2005 and Mbuti came from Bristol Zoo in the same year.
-In 2006, Dicky left for London Zoo to make way for a female named Stuma from Germany.
-In 2009, Mbuti and Dicky were swapped back, with Mbuti going to London Zoo and Dicky coming back to Chester.
-Other animals that can be seen here include Red forest duikers, Gambian pouched rats, butterfly barbs, Gaboon vipers and short-eared elephant shrews.
-Mount Kulal spiny mice and Mesic four-striped grass mice have also been kept here in the past along with various other small species.
-The Okapi bred for the first time in 2012, producing a female calf named Tafari.
-The success was repeated in 2014 with the birth of a new male calf.
+In the neighbouring enclosure, a large breeding group of over 50 Humboldt penguins have their own pool, and visitors can watch the birds from an underwater viewing window.

 Dragons in Danger

 This exhibit is primarily a herpetarium for the zoo's Komodo dragons, Jantan and Ora who arrived from Prague Zoo in 2014, originating from the Lesser Sunda Islands.
 It was opened in 1998 and extended in 2003 to include an outdoor enclosure used by the dragons in the warmer summer months.
 The exhibit is built on the site of the zoo's former bird house.
 In 2007, several young baby Komodo dragons were put on display after one of the zoo's two females laid eggs which hatched although the female had not been mated; this is parthenogenesis, the first such case recorded in this species.
 The exhibit was revamped in 2009 to house Caribbean iguanas in one section of the building.
 It now currently houses spiny turtles in one side and critically endangered mountain chicken frogs along with Caribbean hermit crabs in the other.

 Dragons in Danger also houses various Indonesian and Philippine rainforest birds, such as Palawan peacock-pheasants, pheasant pigeons, Montserrat orioles and Visayan tarictic hornbills.
 Recently added was a pair of Philippine mouse deer which have successfully bred.
 Also housed here are Montserrat tarantulas, which Chester bred in 2016 for the first time in captivity.
 Species formerly kept in the exhibit include Socorro doves, Mindanao bleeding-hearts, Papuan lorikeets and Saint Lucia parrots.